 The board service training will help you learn how to successfully apply and serve on a nonprofit board.
 We’ll guide you through the basic responsibilities of nonprofit board service, help you understand how to embed racial equity in your work, and share takeaways from nonprofit leadership about what makes a board member successful.
 We know board service might seem a little daunting or overwhelming, so we’ve designed this training to give you the tools and resources you need to serve successfully.
 The training is made up of 2 morning sessions and each session is 2.5 hours long.
 The training sessions will be virtual and participation in both sessions is required.
 In order to accommodate schedules, we are offering one Saturday cohort and one Tuesday cohort, each across consecutive weeks.

 Based on existing board needs, it’s possible that there won’t be a board opening for everyone this round.
 If we don’t have a match for you, we still encourage you to join us for the training and learn more about board service.
 SA2020 will then keep your application on file for the next year with the potential of matching you with a new SA2020 Partner or new board opening for the next year.
+In addition to board positions, you may also be recruited to participate on committees or councils.

 The virtual training will share best practices in board development, including how to advance racial equity.
 This training is 2 hours and 15 minutes.
 Participation in this training is required in order to receive matches.

 The Nonprofit Partner training will help organizations embed racial equity into their board development practices.
 SA2020 has found that longstanding change is more likely to occur when people across the hierarchy of an organization deepen their knowledge, learning, and commitment to racial equity at the same time and have a shared understanding of how to advance racial equity through nonprofit board service.
+Learn more about why racial equity matters to achieving San Antonio’s shared Community Vision.

 SA2020 requires the participation of both the ED/CEO and a current Board member.* We also welcome any other team member who serves as a Board liaison.

-We can’t guarantee that every organization will have a match during The Board Game, but we hope the training will help you learn more about best practices for board development and recruitment outside of The Board Game and identify individuals for committee roles or other volunteer opportunities.
+We can’t guarantee that every organization will have a match during The Board Game, but the training will help you learn more about best practices for board development and recruitment outside of The Board Game and identify individuals for committee roles or other volunteer opportunities.

 Have other questions about The Board Game?
 Ask us!